-- Roomie Remote environment up and running. - Active HomeKit environment with one or more accessories.
+- Roomie Remote environment up and running. - Active HomeKit environment with one or more accessories associated with the Apple ID used by your Primary Controller.

 Sharing a HomeKit Configuration

 If you want to share a HomeKit configuration with others at a single location: